VisActor/VChart/docs/assets/examples/en/sequence-chart/NBA-player-event.md

 - `subTitle` The property is declared as a subtitle field of the dot series with the title below the title
 - `dotTypeField` The property is declared as an event point grouping field of the dot series, and the event points have the same color in the same grouping.
 - `highLightSeriesGroup` The property is declared as the highlighted grouping configuration of the dot series, when configuring`seriesGroupField`You can specify a grouping to highlight a particular property
-- `clipHeight` The property is declared as the viewable height of the dot series
+- `height` The property is declared as the viewable height of the dot series

 Link series configuration:
 The data of the link series depends on the event series